 It’s impossible to know how Chrissy and John will personally feel about the publicity generated by their heartbreaking story, but it has become an unexpected catalyst for change.
 Maybe it’s time we play our part?

 If you have been affected by miscarriage or still birth, there are a number of organisations that can offer you support.

-Sally is a lead on our ‘CalmBaby’ programme design team and is also a senior writer for the stories that form an integral part of our other ELK.Health programmes.
+I’m the lead on our ‘CalmBaby’ programme design team and also a senior writer for the stories that form an integral part of our other ELK.Health programmes.

-She is also the CEO of the English charity Active Pregnancy Foundation.
+In my ‘spare’ time I’m the CEO of the English charity The Active Pregnancy Foundation.